epuccini/speaker/README.md

 # speaker
-speaker - Speech synthesis library for Mac OSX
+speaker - Speech synthesis library for Common Lisp under Mac OSX

 This speech synthesis library is a cffi interface to the Mac OSX Cocoa library.
 It enables speech-output and -recognition.
 Dependency is only cffi.